Diyshift/3D-Printer/Misumi Clip Cable Channels/Readme.md

 # Misumi Clip Cable Channels
  ### A collection of clips for 2020 extrusion to form channels to run/hide your wires
+ Now available for 1515 extrusions!
+See 1515 folder under STLs

 <img src="./Images/Misumi Clip Channels.png" width=1000>